Creamy Pasta Sauce

 - Pasta.
 Switch up the noodles and try using farfalle, rotini, ziti, spaghetti, or penne instead of rigatoni.
 Or use a healthier pasta alternative such as chickpea cavatappi, veggie rotini, or lentil penne.

 - Protein.
-Try topping this pasta dish with grilled or baked chicken, sautéed shrimp, sliced Italian sausage or serve my parmesan baked cod on the side.
+Try topping the finished dish with grilled or baked chicken, sautéed shrimp, sliced Italian sausage or serve my parmesan baked cod on the side.

 - Vegetables.
 Mix in some roasted or sautéed veggies such as broccoli, mushrooms, asparagus, bell peppers, or zucchini.
 You could even add in a few handfuls of spinach.